Kong/docs.konghq.com/app/enterprise/0.33-x/admin-gui/configuration/managing-admins.md

 book: admin_gui
 chapter: 4
 ---
-# Managing Admins for the Kong Admin GUI
+## Introduction

 ![Managing Admins in the Kong Admin GUI](https://konghq.com/wp-content/uploads/2018/07/admins1.png)

 In this section you will learn how to manage Kong Admins in the Kong Admin GUI.

 Prerequisites:
 * You have enabled authentication, following the [Getting Started](/enterprise/{{page.kong_version}}/admin-gui/configuration/getting-started/) guide.